zhoujiagen/learning-haskell/get-programming-with-haskell/unit7/README.md

 ## HTTP and JSON

-- Lesson 39 Making Http Requests In Haskell
+- Lesson 39 Making Http Requests In Haskell, Lesson 40 Working With Json Data By Using Aeson
-- Lesson 40 Working With Json Data By Using Aeson
+  - http-json-example

 > Windows.